luanpontolio/game-farming/README.md

 1. Open a new terminal window and run `git clone https://github.com/luanpontolio/game-farming && cd game-farming`
 2. run `yarn` to install backend dependencies
-3. run `npm run test:local` to run contract test suite to run smart contract test cases
+3. run `yarn test` to run contract test suite to run smart contract test cases
-4. run `DEPLOY_PATH=scripts/deploy.ts npm run deploy:local` to compile and deploy the Game-Farming contracts to the ganache node
+4. run `DEPLOY_PATH=scripts/deploy.ts yarn deploy:local` to compile and deploy the Game-Farming contracts to the ganache node
 5. cd to frontend `cd frontend`
 6. run `yarn` to install frontend dependencies
-7. run `npm run dev` to serve the app locally
+7. run `yarn dev` to serve the app locally

 ## Environment Setup

 #### Quickstart Setup

 - [ ] Install all dependencies
-- [ ] Deployed a local ethereum network with Ganache
+- [ ] Deploy a local ethereum network with Ganache
-- [ ] Compliled and deployed smart contract to the blockchain
+- [ ] Compile and deploy smart contract to the blockchain
 - [ ] Contract `artifact` and `typechain` is auto generated in the `frontend` folder

 #### Terminal Setup Checklist